github-classroom-assignments-en/.github/profile/README.md

 ### 🚀Getting Started
 Instructions on how to join the organization, participate in projects, or utilize the available assignments.

-### ✍️Contributing
-Guidelines for contributing to the projects, including how to propose changes, submit pull requests, and adhere to the code of conduct.

 ### 🤝Collaboration Guidelines
 Specific rules and expectations for collaboration within the organization, encouraging respectful and productive interactions.